Examples

 Reasons Why

-- The Event is common and has millions of rows.
+- The Event or Function is common and has millions of rows.
 For instance:

-- The Event and Contract have millions of rows.
+TransferorSwap - The Event or Function and Contract have millions of rows.
 For instance:

-The Event and Contract are common and the query has a predicate on a non-indexed field.
+The Event/Function and Contract are common and the query has a predicate on a non-indexed field.

 Tips for Fast Queries